 When Did the Epic Games Data Breach Happen?

-The actual data breach occurred sometime in late 2018.
+The actual epic games hack occurred sometime in late 2018.
 CheckPoint found the security flaw and reported it to Epic Games in November of 2018.
 However, it wasn’t until January of 2019 that Epic Games acknowledged the incident and repaired the vulnerability.
 They never confirmed the number of victims, but there are more than 200 million Fortnite players online, and security officials assume that all of them were breached.

 Currently, there is no way to check online if your account was breached, and Epic Games has not confirmed an actual list of victims.
 However, they did post this response to the Epic Games data breach on their website: